logo image

 RS Home

-Broughty Castle is situated at Broughty Ferry Harbour, 4 miles north of Dundee.
+Broughty Castle is at Broughty Ferry Harbour, 4 miles north of Dundee Free to visit, built from 1495 for Lord Gray.

 The Castle has an Art Gallery, Museum, Kids Play, and the best Beach for miles.
 Boat Tours on the River Tay depart from the harbour at the Castle.
 The huge Rock Garden is about 1 mile north.